 4 Hours of MYSTERIOUS Indus Valley Civilization History Facts: Sleep Stories to Fall Asleep To

-The Indus Valley Civilization was contemporary with ancient Sumer and Egypt — and in some respects more sophisticated.
-Its cities had standardized brick sizes, sophisticated sewage systems, and grain storage facilities that suggest a level of urban planning Rome would not match for another two thousand years.
+The Indus Valley Civilization was contemporary with ancient Sumer and Egypt, and in some respects more sophisticated.
+Its cities had standardized brick sizes, covered drains, and grain stores that point to a level of urban planning Rome would not match for another two thousand years.
 We cannot read their script.
 We do not know what they called themselves.
-We do not know why their civilization declined around 1900 BCE.
-Sleep stories covering 4 hours of mysterious indus valley civilization history facts take you into one of history's great mysteries.
+We do not fully know why their cities faded around 1900 BCE.
+Sleep stories covering 4 hours of mysterious Indus Valley Civilization history facts take you into one of history's great unsolved puzzles.

 4 Hours of MYSTERIOUS Indus Valley Civilization History Facts